-This guide will show you how to read the Staff Performance report, identify capacity gaps, and calculate exactly how much revenue you're leaving on the table.
+This guide shows you how to read the Staff Performance report, identify exactly where hours are going unfilled, and calculate your clinic's specific revenue gap β in 10 minutes.

 Most clinic owners focus on new patient acquisition when revenue is flat.
 But here's what the data shows: